Greg Hire: Perth Wildcats (2010–2019)

-Post-Wildcats career (2019–present)
+SBL / NBL1 West

+In 2011, Hire led the Wanneroo Wolves to the SBL championship after recording 31 points and 28 rebounds in the grand final against the Perry Lakes Hawks, earning Grand Final MVP honours.
+While playing for the Wolves in 2012, Hire suffered a finger injury.

+Hire played for the Joondalup Wolves during the 2016 SBL season, where he reached 150 games for the Wolves.

+Hire joined the Rockingham Flames for the 2018 SBL season.
+In game one of the semi-finals against the Perry Lakes Hawks, Hire recorded 19 points and 20 rebounds in a 92–73 win.
+The Flames went on to lose the next two games to bow out of the finals, despite Hire scoring a game-high 29 points in a 102–96 loss in game three.
+In 24 games for the Flames, he averaged 18.54 points, 13.58 rebounds and 5.96 assists per game.

-Hire's first game with the Rockingham Flames for the 2019 SBL season saw him record a triple-double with 18 points, 11 rebounds and 10 assists against the Cockburn Cougars.
+Hire returned to the Flames for the 2019 SBL season, where in the opening game he record a triple-double with 18 points, 11 rebounds and 10 assists against the Cockburn Cougars.
 In May 2019, he played in the same SBL game alongside former Wildcats teammates and fellow retirees Brad Robbins and Shawn Redhage when the Flames faced the Perry Lakes Hawks.
 On 8 June 2019, he recorded 20 points, 18 rebounds and 10 assists in the Flames' 108–98 win over the Kalamunda Eastern Suns.
 He helped the Flames finish the regular season in fourth place with an 18–8 record, and in the finals, they lost 2–0 to the Hawks in the quarter-finals.
 In 19 games, he averaged 17.47 points, 15.58 rebounds and 5.63 assists per game.
 For the season, he was named to the SBL All-Star Five.

 In December 2019, Hire re-signed with the Flames for the 2020 season.
 Due to the COVID-19 pandemic, the season was cancelled.

 In December 2020, Hire re-signed with the Flames for the 2021 NBL1 West season.
 In his season debut for the Flames on 15 May, he recorded 14 points and 12 rebounds in an 85–82 loss to the Geraldton Buccaneers.
 He had 13 rebounds in a game twice during the season and helped the Flames reach the grand final, where they lost to the Perry Lakes Hawks.
 In 20 games, he averaged 7.2 points, 7.6 rebounds and 2.9 assists per game.

 In December 2021, Hire re-signed with the Flames for the 2022 NBL1 West season.
 The Flames returned to the grand final in 2022, where they defeated the Geraldton Buccaneers 91–79 to win the championship.
 He had 12 or more rebounds six times including three doubles and averaged 7.5 points, 9.3 rebounds and 2.8 assists in 15 games.
 Hire did not join the Flames in Melbourne for the NBL1 National Finals, where the team won the national championship.